 How hawks, owls and other raptors can be a nuisance

 - Many raptors have an aggressive nest defence and will dive-bomb people or pets they feel are getting uncomfortably close.

 - Some raptors, such as young great horned owls, may attack very small dogs or cats, though it occurs very rarely.
 This is more likely to happen in suburban areas or in areas near ravines or river valleys.

-What should I do if I see raptors in the city?
+What to do if you see raptors in the city

 - Keep yourself, children and pets a respectful distance from raptor nests.

 - If fledgling young fall out of the nests, leave them alone.
 Raptors are protective parents and will dive-bomb to protect their young.